Schizophrenia

 • Catatonia: manifests as decreased motor activity, decreased engagement during interview, or excessive and peculiar motor activities

-• Disorganized or chaotic behavior: classical ‘mad person’, goes hand in hand with self-neglect
+• Disorganised or chaotic behaviour: classical ‘mad person’, goes hand in hand with self-neglect

 Subtypes of Schizophrenia

 Differentiation of these subtypes is not important since treatment remains the same.
 But be aware they exist.
-Disorganized schizophrenia has the worst prognosis.
+Disorganised schizophrenia has the worst prognosis.

 SubtypeDescription

-Disorganized (Hebephrenic) typeThis is the most severe type.
-It is associated with disorganized speech and no association with reality.
+Disorganised (Hebephrenic) typeThis is the most severe type.
+It is associated with disorganised speech and no association with reality.
 The patient may be highly unkempt, confused, child-like and difficult to maintain the interview.
 There may be inappropriate/incongruous affect and behavior is aimless rather than goal-directed.
 Delusions and hallucinations are either absent or are not prominent.

 Residual typePositive symptoms are attenuated.
 Negative symptoms may only be present.
 There is also a marked decline in social functioning.

 Undifferentiated typeDoes not fit into any of the types above.
-None of the characteristics are prominent
+None of the characteristics is prominent

 Management